mzucchelli/cloud-final/README.md

 eksctl create cluster -f cluster-setup/cluster-config.yaml Enter values in env-configmap.yaml for AWS_REGION, AWS_COGNITO_USERPOOLID, and AWS_COGNITO_CLIENT_ID
 Create a postgres database in RDS with self managed credentials.
 Make sure your EKS cluster can communicate with it.
-Update your env-configmap and env-secret yaml files with the information to accessing your Postgres database kubectl apply -f ingressClass.yaml kubectl apply -f backend-ingress.yaml kubectl apply -f frontend-ingress.yaml
+Update your env-configmap and env-secret yaml files with the information to accessing your Postgres database
+The database won't be created automatically like it is in docker-compose, so install the postgres cli tools and create one with:
+# createdb -h <POSTGRES_HOST> -U <POSTGRES_USERNAME> -W <POSTGRES_DB>
+kubectl apply -f ingressClass.yaml kubectl apply -f backend-ingress.yaml kubectl apply -f frontend-ingress.yaml